Endeavors (non-profit): History and organization

-Urban Ministries (1969 - 2007)
+Urban Ministries (1969–2007)

-In 1969, several of San Antonio’s inner-city churches banded together to launch “Urban Ministries,” and initiated programs such as food bank and housing for seniors and runaway youths.
+In 1969, several of San Antonio’s inner-city churches banded together to launch "Urban Ministries", and initiated programs such as food bank and housing for seniors and runaway youths.
 In 1977, the scope of housing programs was expanded to include individuals with mental illness.
 In 1992, employment programs were initiated for those with disabilities.
 In 1995, after school programs for youth were launched.

-Rebranding and continued expansion (2007 - Present)
+Rebranding and continued expansion (2007–present)

 In 2007, Urban Ministries was rebranded initially as San Antonio Family Endeavors with the scope of the organization covering supportive housing, job training, employment, case management, homeless prevention, group and individual counseling, and youth development services.
 As the organization expanded their services nationally the name was shortened to Family Endeavors in 2013 and then to just Endeavors in 2018.

 Since 2011, Endeavors has been receiving federal funding in an effort to end veteran homelessness.
-Federal funding of 4 million dollars was renewed again by congressman Joaquin Castro in 2016.
+Federal funding of $4 million was renewed again by congressman Joaquin Castro in 2016.
 On May 20, 2016, Family Endeavors expanded their mental health services by formally opening their first of three mental health clinic which operate under the banner of Steven A. Cohen Military Family Clinic operating from within their San Antonio office.
-The second Military family Clinic was opened in El Paso and the third in Killeen on July 15, 2017 and May 15, 2018 respectively.
+The second Military family Clinic was opened in El Paso and the third in Killeen on July 15, 2017, and May 15, 2018, respectively.
 In addition, to in house care the Cohen Clinics also provide online video counseling services.